HewlettPackard/dc-rl/README.md

 ## Contributing
 We welcome contributions from the community!
 Whether it's bug fixes, new features, or improvements to the documentation, your help is appreciated.
-Please follow the guidelines below to contribute to SustainDC.
+Please follow the guidelines below to contribute to **SustainDC**.

 ### How to Contribute

 1. **Fork the Repository:**
-   Fork the SustainDC repository to your own GitHub account.
+   Fork the **SustainDC** repository to your own GitHub account.

 2. **Clone the Repository:**
    Clone the forked repository to your local machine: